Dwight Garner

 Dwight Garner (born January 8, 1965) is an American journalist and longtime writer and editor for The New York Times.
-In 2008, he was named a book critic for the newspaper.

 He is the author of Garner's Quotations: A Modern Miscellany and Read Me: A Century of Classic American Book Advertisements.
 In 2023 he published his memoir, The Upstairs Delicatessen: On Eating, Reading, Reading About Eating, and Eating While Reading.

-Journalism and writing
+Early life and education

+Garner was born in Fairmont, West Virginia, where he grew up until relocating Naples, Florida.
+While in college, he wrote book criticism for The Village Voice, and was a stringer for The New York Times and the alternative Burlington weekly Vanguard Press.

+Career

+Garner was the arts editor of the Vermont Times.
+He also became a contributing editor to the Boston Phoenix.
+In the 1990s, Garner was a columnist for the Hungry Mind Review.

-Garner's previous post at The New York Times was as senior editor of The New York Times Book Review, where he worked from 1999 to 2008.
-He was a founding editor of Salon.com, where he worked from 1995 to 1998.
-His monthly column in Esquire magazine was a finalist for the National Magazine Award in 2017.
+Before becoming a book critic for The New York Times in 2008, he was senior editor of The New York Times Book Review for ten years.
+He was the founding books editor of Salon.com, where he worked from 1995 to 1998.
+His monthly column in Esquire magazine was a finalist for a National Magazine Award in 2017.

-His essays and journalism have appeared in The New York Times Magazine, Harper's Magazine, The Times Literary Supplement, the Oxford American, Slate, The Village Voice, the Boston Phoenix, The Nation, and elsewhere.
-For several years he wrote the program notes for Lincoln Center's American Songbook Series.
-He has served on the board of the National Book Critics Circle.
-In a January 2011 column for Slate, the journalist Timothy Noah called Garner a "highly gifted critic" who had reinvigorated The New York Timess literary coverage, and likened him to Anatole Broyard and John Leonard.
+His essays and journalism have appeared in Harper's Magazine, The Times Literary Supplement, the Oxford American, Slate, The Village Voice, the Boston Phoenix, The New York Times Magazine, and elsewhere.

-"If you read just one literary critic in the Times, you should read Dwight Garner.
-But let's say you don't read any books sections, which would sadly put you in the vast majority of the population: You should still read Dwight Garner", Benjamin Errett wrote in Toronto's The National Post.
-Garner "is an excellent guide to what to read, so much so that he's often all you need to read."

-Garner wrote a biweekly column for The New York Times called "American Beauties", which focused on under-sung American books of the past 75 years.
-His championing of certain titles—including The Complete Novels of Charles Wright and On Fire by Larry Brown—helped return them to print.
-For Esquire, Garner played in the 2017 World Backgammon Championship in Monaco.
+Garner wrote a biweekly column for The New York Times called "American Beauties," which focused on underappreciated American books of the past seventy-five years.

+He is a member of New York City's Organ Meat Society, co-founded by Eater food critic Robert Sietsema.
+In 2023, Garner's Grub Street Diet, for New York magazine, was one of their most popular pieces of the year.
+His 2012 New York Times essay in praise of the peanut butter and pickle sandwich, which he called "a thrifty and unacknowledged American classic," went viral internationally.

+In 2023 he published his memoir, The Upstairs Delicatessen: On Eating, Reading, Reading About Eating, and Eating While Reading.